 Your appellate attorney will seek to overturn any conviction that was tainted by the violation of a constitutional provision, statute, court rule, or applicable case law.
 Your case may then be returned to the trial court for further action that may result in, among other things, a reduction of any sentence previously imposed or a dismissal of the criminal charges.A Trial Attorney and an Appellate Attorney

 Trial attorneys and appellate attorneys perform very different roles.
-James S. Friedman has substantial experience in both areas.
+We have substantial experience in both areas.
 As a seasoned trial attorney, he is fully familiar with the procedural rules that impact upon the representation of criminal defendants in our trial courts.
 This experience enhances his ability to spot errors that can result in unjust convictions.
 As appellate counsel, he knows how to research and carefully craft persuasive appellate arguments and present them effectively to appellate courts.

 Further, the manner in which any appeal must be managed will vary greatly depending upon the court hearing the case.
 The State and the Federal systems each have their own appellate courts.
 These courts, in turn, each have different rules, procedures and timeframes governing the matters they hear.
 A good appellate attorney will be sensitive the manner in which different local practices will impact upon their client's appeal.

-James S. Friedman, LLC, has represented clients in a wide variety of criminal appeals including, Federal appeals, State appeals, municipal appeals, inmate disciplinary appeals, and appeals from decisions to deny parole.
-The firm is sensitive to the concerns of those seeking to appeal adverse rulings, and always tries to educate its appellate clients with information that responds to their unique concerns:
+We have represented clients in a wide variety of criminal appeals including, Federal appeals, State appeals, municipal appeals, inmate disciplinary appeals, and appeals from decisions to deny parole.
+We are sensitive to the concerns of those seeking to appeal adverse rulings, and always tries to educate its appellate clients with information that responds to their unique concerns: